planetlabs/planet-client-python/docs/cli/cli-orders.md

 ```

 This one uses some advanced unix capabilities like `sed` and `tr`, along with unix variables, so more
-properly belongs in the [CLI Tips & Tricks](cli-tips-tricks.md), but we'll leave it here to give a taste
+properly belongs in the [CLI Tips & Tricks](cli-tips-tricks.md), but we’ll leave it here to give a taste
-of what's possible.
+of what’s possible.